-Located on Lanterna peninsula, 10 km north of Porec, Valamar Tamaris Resort features over 500 rooms, suites, and apartments spread in the main hotel building and the surrounding villas.
+Located on the Lanterna peninsula, 10 km north of Porec, Valamar Tamaris Resort features over 500 rooms, suites, and apartments spread in the main hotel building and the surrounding villas.

-Valamar Tamaris Resort offers all-inclusive light formula with three meals a day and a selection of drinks free of charge during the meals (soft drinks, water, local wine, hot beverages).
+Valamar Tamaris Resort offers an all-inclusive light formula with three meals a day and a selection of drinks free of charge during the meals (soft drinks, water, local wine, hot beverages).
 Soft drinks for children up to 12 are available throughout the day in the kids' zone.

 Valamar Tamaris Resort gives you the option to swap your buffet dinner for a served dinner in the three onsite restaurants: beach grill, fish restaurant Valeta, or Istrian tavern.